 The property within CFD 17 was appraised in connection with the issuance of the Authority Bonds.
 An appraisal of the land within CFD 17 has been prepared by Seevers, Jordan, Ziegenmeyer, Rocklin, California (the "Appraiser") in connection with the issuance of the Authority Bonds.
-The appraisal estimates the land value as of April 16, 2015.
-The Appraisal is attached to this Official Statement as APPENDIX G.
+The appraisal estimates the land value as of April 16, 2015 (the "Appraisal").
+On August 10, 2015, the Appraiser prepared an update to the Appraisal (the "Update Appraisal Report") reflecting changes in property ownership since the date of the Appraisal and certain other information.
+The Appraisal and Update Appraisal Report are attached to this Official Statement as APPENDIX G.

 As of the date of inspection, the Appraiser notes that CFD 17 consists of unimproved land with some structural improvements that are judged to not contribute value to the subject as a whole.
 The subject property was valued as unimproved land.
-The appraisal is based on land values at the time of inspection.
-The appraisal is based on certain assumptions expressed therein.
-Subject to those assumptions, the Appraiser estimated that the value of the land within CFD 17, as of the dates set forth above, in aggregate, is \$233,320,000.
-See "- Property Ownership and Development Plans" above and APPENDIX G - "APPRAISAL."
+The Appraisal is based on land values at the time of inspection.
+The Appraisal is based on certain assumptions expressed therein.
+Subject to those assumptions, the Appraiser estimated that the value of the land within CFD 17, as of August 10, 2015, in aggregate, is \$233,200,000.
+See "-Property Ownership and Plans for Development" above and APPENDIX G - "APPRAISAL."
+The Update Appraisal reflects a reduction in the appraised value from the date of the original Appraisal attributable to a small decrease in reported acreage resulting from the sale of the Aerojet property described under "-Property Ownership and Plans for Development-WestLand Capital Partners, L.P.
+Affiliated Entities-The Hillsborough Owners."